 A one-page project abstract is required (see Attachment C).
 Please provide a one-page abstract that is clear, accurate, concise, and without reference to other parts of the Project Narrative.
-The project abstract must be written on 8 $\frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10-point font for tables and figures) with a minimum of one-inch margins, limited to one page in length, and include the following sections (no template provided):
+The project abstract must be written on $8 \frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10-point font for tables and figures) with a minimum of one-inch margins, limited to one page in length, and include the following sections (no template provided):

-- I. Project Description: Briefly outline how the organization will implement the project in service of the goal and objectives. - II.
+- i.
+Project Description: Briefly outline how the organization will implement the project in service of the goal and objectives. - ii.
 Performance Metrics: Outline the key outcome and process metrics and associated targets that will be used to assess grantee performance.

-B. Work Plan
+B. Work Plan (not counted in page limit)

 The work plan template (see Attachment D) provided by DBH is required.
-The work plan describes key activities and tasks to successfully deliver the scope of services and aligns with the Project Description narrative under Application Requirements.
+The work plan describes key activities and tasks to successfully deliver the Transition Age Youth age 16 to 25 years old experiencing their first episode of psychosis scope of services and aligns with the Project Description narrative under Application Requirements.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.

-C. Staffing Plan
+C. Staffing Plan (not counted in page limit)

 The applicant's staff plan template (see Attachment E) provided by DBH is required.
 The staffing plan should describe staff duties, qualifications, and the percent of time to be spent on project activities, and whether the time will be charged to the grant.
 The plan should clearly indicate which staff positions will need to be hired.
 Staff CVs, resumes, and position descriptions shall be submitted and will not count towards the page limit.
-Staffing should include, at a minimum, the program director responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for data collection, quality and reporting, and the clinical coordinator responsible for coordinating care teams, and acting as a liaison between TAY, TAY families, and health care professionals.
-They also oversee budgets, hire and train staff, and develop and implement clinic policies and protocols.
+Staffing should include, at a minimum, the program director responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for data collection, quality, and reporting.

-D. Project Budget and Justification
+D. Project Budget and Justification (not counted in page limit)

-The application should include a project budget (see Attachment F) with justification using the provided template.
-The project budget and budget justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes All expenses should relate directly to achieving the key grant outcomes including:
+The application should include two (2) project budgets (see Attachment F) with justification using the provided template.
+The two (2) project budgets and budget justification should be directly aligned with the work plan and project description.
+All expenses should relate directly to achieving the key grant outcomes to include: